 07 – Cleopatra

 Cleopatra was the last pharaoh of Ancient Egypt, living thousands of years ago between about 69BC and 30BC.
-She is very well-known for her relationship with Mark Antony, although she was also married to her two brothers and had a relationship with Julius Caesar.
+She is famous for her relationship with Mark Antony, although she was also married to her two brothers and had a relationship with Julius Caesar.
 She did have to share her reign with her brothers and her father at various points, but eventually she did rule on her own.

 Cleopatra stood out from the rest of the Ptolemaic dynasty for several reasons.
 Her ancestors were Greek and chose to speak their own language instead of Egyptian, but Cleopatra took it upon herself to learn Egyptian as well.
 In addition, she chose to look and dress like the goddess Isis, who embodied everything desirable about femininity and motherhood.
 As such, Cleopatra was an incredibly powerful and popular female leader.
 However, eventually she chose to end her own life; legend has it that she made a cobra bite her, poisoning her to death.